yohgaki/validate-php-scr/README.md

 ## Extending

-Since Validate PHP is designed as framework, it is easy to extend.
+Since "Validate" is designed as framework, it is easy to extend.
 It can work with other validators such as Respect.

 "[src/tools](https://github.com/yohgaki/validate-php-scr/tree/master/src/tools)" directory contains
 tools that request logging, creating validation spec rules from log and validation script.

-## Validate PHP C extension module
+## "Validate" C extension module

 This PHP script is based on validate C module for PHP 7.
 Features are planned to be ported to C module which can perform validations a lot faster.